spuggle/typescript-template/.github/CONTRIBUTING.md

 ### Versioning
 This project follows [Semantic Versioning](http://semver.org/).
 The versioning process is automated, and you don't need to know anything about it to be able to contribute — other than the fact that following our [commit message conventions](#commit-messages) helps make this process easier.

+### Pull Requests and Merging

 ## General Contribution
 You can contribute to this project in multiple ways.
 This section explains how you can perform some quick contributions.
 For further contribution, see our [repository workflow](#repository-workflow).

 ### Requesting Features
 To be able to improve this project the way our users want, we're open to feature and enhancement suggestions at all times.
-[Go ahead and suggest](/) what you would like to see added to the project!
+[Go ahead and suggest](https://github.com/spuggle/typescript-template/issues/new?assignees=&labels=Type%3A+Feature&template=feature-suggestion.yml) what you would like to see added to the project!

 We've set up a template to help you with providing us relevant information about your suggestion.
 You may include any additional points that you feel are relevant to the suggestion.

 #### Working on the Feature
-If you want to work on the suggestion too, you may [fork this repository](/) to start making changes, and then create a pull request to the `next` branch once you're ready to submit the contributions.
+If you want to work on the suggestion too, you may fork this repository to start making changes, and then create a pull request to the `next` branch once you're ready to submit the contributions.
 Make sure to mention forking the repository or even possibly linking your suggestion issue to your fork, so that others know that you're working on it, and maybe even help you with the contributions.

 You should expect your suggested feature to ship with the next non-hotfix release of the project.
-To see the progress of any ongoing development, see [milestones](/) — or if you want to know the inner workings of this repository, see our [repository workflow](#repository-workflow).
+To see the progress of any ongoing development, see [projects](https://github.com/spuggle/typescript-template/projects) — or if you want to know the inner workings of this repository, see our [repository workflow](#repository-workflow).

 ### Reporting Bugs
 It is very likely for bugs to end up in the production release of the project, and a user may encounter that bug whilst using the project.
 To provide a great user experience, we act immediately to fix any bugs as soon as possible.